lectair/Saeta/README.md

 If you want to collaborate and don't know where to start, please start writing tests/connecting frontend and backend.

+Also, a public ElasticSearch server could be setup where users can upload their own data and make this a truly free and without restrictions alternative to Shodan without the need of running it locally 24/7, but every uploader would be strongly appreciated.

 **Please give this repo a star if you think it's useful :)**